terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 - **Retrieving from GDP**

-    If you have the GDP client installed (or you can run this on the BeagleBone Black) you can query packets from GDP by reading the correct log.
+    If you have the GDP client installed (or you can run this on the SwarmGateway) you can query packets from GDP by reading the correct log.
 The log name is `org.terraswarm.gatewayv1.<MAC address of gateway>`.
 For example:
     `org.terraswarm.gatewayv1.84eb1898b4a8`.